-1. Defined as suppliers with whom GPT spends under \$250,000 per year.

-2. GPT undertakes a survey of its Category A significant suppliers each year.
+- 1. Defined as suppliers with whom GPT spends under \$250,000 per year. - 2.
+GPT undertakes a survey of its Category A significant suppliers each year.
 Participation is voluntary.
-The average response rate over the last three years is 24 per cent.

-3. Paid within 30 calendar days from the issue date of the invoice.
+The average response rate over the last three years is 24 per cent. - 3.
+Paid within 30 calendar days from the issue date of the invoice.
 All Supplier types

-4. Paid within 30 calendar days from the date of receipt of a valid invoice (All Supplier types.
-The Payment Times Reporting Act 2020).

-5. Invoices not submitted to GPT within 7 days of the issue date of the invoice.

-6. Small business paid on time as defined by The Payment Times Reporting Act 2020.
+4. Paid within 30 calendar days from the date of receipt of a valid invoice (All Supplier). - 4.
+Paid within 30 calendar days from the date of receipt of a valid invoice (All Supplier types.
+The Payment Times Reporting Act 2020). - 5.
+Invoices not submitted to GPT within 7 days of the issue date of the invoice. - 6.
+Small business paid on time as defined by The Payment Times Reporting Act 2020.

-3 Continue to build and enhance relationships with key external stakeholders regarding human rights and modern slavery.

-🛞 Review GPT's Human Rights Statement and further advance GPT's human rights due diligence practices.

-- 🛞 Review the effectiveness of Modern Slavery Policies and training across our operations and with directly engaged suppliers. - Complete CAF building certifications for Queen & Collins and Pacific Fair Shopping Centre.

-Undertake a further two CAF certifications in the office portfolio.

-- 3 Complete modern slavery audits of security contractors in the Office Portfolio. - Dimprove the reporting of GPT's supply chain data including modern slavery risks.
+- Continue to build and enhance relationships with key external stakeholders regarding human rights and modern slavery. - Review GPT's Human Rights Statement and further advance GPT's human rights due diligence practices. - Review the effectiveness of Modern Slavery Policies and training across our operations and with directly engaged suppliers. - Complete CAF building certifications for Queen & Collins and Pacific Fair Shopping Centre. - Undertake a further two CAF certifications in the office portfolio. - Complete modern slavery audits of security contractors in the Office Portfolio. - Improve the reporting of GPT's supply chain data including modern slavery risks.